-SC2 in Rhyl maybe the newest attraction to the north coast of Wales.
-Located in Rhyl once the jewel of North Wales seaside, SC2 is an indoor aquatic centre.
+Rhyll is one of the most well known seaside towns in North wales.
+SC2 in Rhyl is the newest attraction to the north coast of Wales.
+Rhyl once the jewel of North Wales seaside is undergoing a revamp.
+The newest Rhyll attraction is SC2 is an indoor aquatic centre.
 Inside you will find 3 water slides for fun times.
 The Anaconda, The Speedster and The Boomerang.

 The speedster is a three-lane race slide, while the Anaconda twists and turns in the darkness and the Boomerang is done on a tube.
 There is a section for younger kids called Piranha Bay with toddler slides, water wheels and tipping buckets.
 In the summer SC2 in Rhyl has an outdoor splash pad for kids.
 Parents can watch on from the cafe adjacent to it